JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To not load the droids, set "LoadDroids = 0".
 To set the droids z position, set "DroidsPositionZ = value". value is an integer.
 The default value is 0.
 To invert the hangar floor for the droids, set "IsDroidsFloorInverted = 1".
 When set to 0, the floor is below the droids.
 When set to 1, the floor is above the droids.
-To set the Hangar Roof Crane position, set "HangarRoofCranePositionY = value Y" and "HangarRoofCranePositionZ = value Z".
+To set the Hangar Roof Crane position, set "HangarRoofCranePositionX = value X", "HangarRoofCranePositionY = value Y" and "HangarRoofCranePositionZ = value Z".
 The values are integers.
+The default value for HangarRoofCranePositionX is -1400.
 The default value for HangarRoofCranePositionY is 786.
 The default value for HangarRoofCranePositionZ is -282.
+To set the Hangar Roof Crane axis, set "HangarRoofCraneAxis = value".
+0 means the X axis.
+1 means the Y axis.
+2 means the Z axis.
+The default value is 0.
+To define the range of Hangar Roof Crane animation, set "HangarRoofCraneLowOffset = value" and "HangarRoofCraneHighOffset = value".
+The values are relative to the Hangar Roof Crane initial position.
 To invert the hangar floor, set "IsHangarFloorInverted = 1".
 When set to 0, the floor is below the static crafts.
 When set to 1, the floor is above the static crafts.
 To set the hangar flightgroup color, set "HangarIff = value". value is an integer.
 The default value is -1. -1 means that the IFF of the command ship is used.
 To set the elevation delta of the player craft animation, set "PlayerAnimationElevation = value". value is an integer.
 The default value is 0.